Battle of the Yarmuk: Tensions in Byzantine army

 Khalid's strategy of withdrawing from the occupied areas and concentrating all of his troops for a decisive battle forced the Byzantines to concentrate their five armies in response.
 The Byzantines had for centuries avoided engaging in large-scale decisive battles, and the concentration of their forces created logistical strains for which the empire was ill-prepared.

-Damascus was the closest logistical base, but Mansur, leader of Damascus, could not fully supply the massive Byzantine army that was gathered at the Yarmuk plain.
+Damascus was the closest logistical base, but Mansur ibn Sarjun, leader of Damascus, could not fully supply the massive Byzantine army that was gathered at the Yarmuk plain.
 Several clashes were reported with local citizens over supply requisition, as summer was at an end and there was a decline of pasturage.
 Greek court sources accused Vahan of treason for his disobedience to Heraclius' command not to engage in large-scale battle with Arabs.
 Given the massing of the Muslim armies at Yarmuk, however, Vahan had little choice but to respond in kind.
 Relations between the various Byzantine commanders were also fraught with tension.
-There was a struggle for power between Trithurios and Vahan, Jarajis, and Qanatir (Buccinator).
+There was a struggle for power between Trithyrius and Vahan, Jarajis, and Qanatir (Buccinator).
 Jabalah, the Christian Arab leader, was largely ignored, to the detriment of the Byzantines given his knowledge of the local terrain.
 An atmosphere of mistrust thus existed between the Romans, Armenians and Arabs.
 Longstanding ecclesiastical feuds between the Monophysite and Chalcedonian factions, of negligible direct impact, certainly inflamed underlying tensions.
 The effect of the feuds was decreased coordination and planning, one of the reasons for the catastrophic Byzantine defeat.